-Chinese hot mustard is a popular condiment served with Chinese appetizers.
-It is made by mixing a dry mustard powder with water, causing a chemical reaction that produces a sharp, spicy taste.
+Chinese hot mustard is a condiment that can be bought premade or made fresh for each use by mixing a dry mustard powder with water, causing a chemical reaction that produces a sharp, spicy taste.
 Some recipes call for the addition of cooking or vegetable oil, which reduces the effect somewhat; sesame oil and rice vinegar may also be added.
+Mustard powder is vegan, vegetarian, and does not contain gluten.
+However, check the ingredient list of any premade Chinese hot mustard sauce for ingredients that might contain gluten.

 Chinese Hot Mustard vs. Prepared Mustards